pransh15/blog-starter-kit/pages/posts/question-1.md

 author: You
 ---

+#### 1. Which technical article, guide or lightning talk left the biggest positive impression on you?
+Why?
+Ideally, this article would not be associated with Vercel or web development, by the way!
+Please provide links.

 It's not a lightning talk, but this is one of my favorite talks.
 Dylan covers a lot of what I learned back in middle school with tools like LOGO, which adds a nostalgic attachment.
 Since this covers everything I love about code, it's not just logical; it's artistic at the same time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6avJHaC3C2U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>